 And then Charlie was like, you want to think about this a little bit differently?

-But he didn't demand that everyone convert or be exactly like him in sort of the spiritual sense.
+Now, again, Charlie did it from his own unique religious perspective, but he didn't demand that everyone convert or be exactly like him in sort of the spiritual sense.

-He was saying, This is what works for me, and this is how it fits with America.
+He was saying, this is what works for me, and this is how it fits with America.

-And and because it was so unique, a little sanity was so unique in a time of craziness.
+And because it was so unique, a little sanity was so unique in a time of craziness.

 You've got 14-year-olds right there.